rasmus-storjohann/ReduxTypescript/redux_architecture.md

 export type Store = Readonly<ReturnType<typeof reducer>>; // won't work
 ```

 Unfortunately, the reducer also takes a Store as argument, so this creates a circular dependency.
-Instead, we can have a helper function which builds the default (empty) store, and use that function both to define the Store type and the default value for the store argument to the reducer:
+Instead, we can have a helper function which builds the default (empty) store, and use that function to define the Store type and also call it in the reducer:

 ```ts
 const buildDefaultStore = () => (